minwookim88/minwookim88.github.io/_posts/2019-06-18-Sampling and Biases.md

   - variance
   - tradeoff
 ---
-Suppose one day we happen to observe a phenomenon that occurs in nature.
+Suppose one day we happen to observe a phenomenon that occurs in the nature.
 If it is the first time, it won't be easy to informationalize the observation (i.e. [transform the observation into information]({% post_url 2019-04-03-Information Abstracts Truth %})), because we are not sure which part of the phenomenon is repetitive and which part is not.